Robeson County, North Carolina: Drug trafficking and economic stagnation

 Robeson County became one of the top moonshine-producing counties in North Carolina in the 20th century.
 The prevalence of poverty enticed many Robesonians to sell moonshine to supplement their incomes, and the large number of isolated swamps and woods offered many places where stills could be concealed.
 Many Lumbees and Tuscaroras produced moonshine into the 1970s.
 The trade of marijuana eventually supplanted moonshine before being overtaken by cocaine trafficking in the 1980s, which was enabled by the county's midway location between Miami and New York City along Interstate 95.
 The drug trade was fueled by worsening economic prospects in the region which began with the 1970s energy crisis and increased living costs.

-By the mid-1980s, local agriculture was in decline; reliance on mechanised agriculture and the consolidation of smallholding farms into larger corporate operations led to the loss of work for many farmers and their laborers.
-Newer manufacturing jobs did not provide sufficient employment and stability to residents to makeup for the shift.
-Over a quarter of county residents lived below the poverty threshold, over half of most adults over the age of 25 lacked a high school diploma, and the local unemployment rate was higher than the state average.
+By the mid-1980s, local agriculture was in decline.
+Reliance upon mechanized agriculture and the consolidation of smallholding farms into larger corporate operations led to the loss of work for many farmers and their laborers.
+Newer manufacturing jobs did not provide residents sufficient employment and stability to make up for the shift.
+Over a quarter of county residents lived below the poverty threshold, over half of adults over the age of 25 lacked a high school diploma, and the local unemployment rate was higher than the state average.

 Native Americans and blacks suffered disproportionately from the lack of prosperity, and many Native Americans partook in the drug trade.
 Narcotics-related activities led to murders and stoked social unrest, political tensions, and police corruption.
 Robeson's homicide rate grew to four times worse than the national average and the county had the highest numbers of drug-related arrests in the state in 1985 and 1986.
-In February 1988, two Tuscarora held the staff of the county newspaper, The Robesonian, hostage to protest local corruption.
-Shortly thereafter, Lumbee judicial candidate Julian Pierce was murdered under disputed circumstances, and the father of basketball player Michael Jordan was murdered in Robeson in 1993.
-The county's reputation among North Carolinians suffered as a result of these events.
+In February 1988, two Tuscaroras held the staff of the county newspaper, The Robesonian, hostage to protest local corruption.
+In March, Lumbee judicial candidate Julian Pierce was murdered under disputed circumstances, and the father of basketball player Michael Jordan was murdered in Robeson in 1993.
+The county's reputation among North Carolinians suffered due to these events.
 Political action motivated by discontent led to an increasing number of blacks and Native Americans to run for office.
 In 2002, the North Carolina State Bureau of Investigation opened an inquiry into corruption allegations in the Robeson County Sheriff's Office.
-Their subsequent Operation Tarnished Badge became the largest police corruption investigation in state history, and led to 22 officers, including Sheriff Glenn Maynor, being convicted for various crimes.
+Their subsequent Operation Tarnished Badge became the largest police corruption investigation in state history and led to 22 officers, including the sheriff, being convicted for various crimes.